manojkhanna/devops-starter-wrkshp/starter/chef_package_service_exercise.md

 # Managing Packages & Services

-This exercise quides you on how to control managing packages and services as resources in Chef.
+This exercise guides you on how to control managing packages and services as resources in Chef.

 ### Updating apt cache periodically